chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 #### Using Multiple Qwiic Buttons: Changing I2C Address (Physically & Digitally)

-If you want to use more than one Qwiic Button in your project...(See Details)
 <details>

 If you want to use more than one Qwiic Button in your project, you must give each button a unique I2C address.
 There are two ways to do this: